Best Price Guarantee

 At this stage the bottom and top panes should be supported.
 Sealants compatible with the top of the upstand, aluminium angle trim, glass, setting blocks must be used.
 Sealant suppliers may require primer to be applied to certain surfaces.

 Please note all rooflights are made to order and sizes can not be changed once glass is cut or toughened.
-We recommend the speciation, sizes and instructions are reviewed and understood by the installer before proceeding with an order.
+We recommend the specification, sizes and instructions are reviewed and understood by the installer before proceeding with an order.

 Technical Information